 On July 17, 2012, Industry Canada issued to our Canadian subsidiary a subordinate license that allows us to use the Canadian ATG spectrum of which SkySurf Canada Communications Inc. ("SkySurf") is the primary licensee.
 On July 24, 2012 we entered into a subordinate license agreement (the "License Agreement") with SkySurf and on August 14, 2012 the agreement commenced.
 The License Agreement provides for our exclusive rights to use SkySurf's ATG spectrum licenses in Canada.
 The License Agreement has an initial term of ten years commencing on August 14, 2012 and, provided that the primary spectrum license agreement issued by Industry Canada to SkySurf remains in effect, is renewable at our option for an additional ten-year term following the initial expiration and thereafter for a further five-year term.
 We made a one-time payment of C\$3.3 million, which was equivalent to approximately U.S. \$3.3 million ("one-time payment").
 The renewal of the primary spectrum license will depend upon the satisfaction by Gogo and SkySurf of certain conditions set forth in the license, including, without limitation, a network build-out requirement.
-The term of the License Agreement, including the initial ten-year term and any renewals, is contingent on the effectiveness and renewal of the primary spectrum license issued by Industry Canada to SkySurf on June 30, 2009, which expires on June 29, 2019.
-We pay SkySurf C\$0.1 million, which is equivalent to U.S. \$0.1 million, monthly during the initial ten-year term of the License Agreement.
+The term of the License Agreement, including the initial ten-year term of the primary spectrum license issued by Industry Canada to SkySurf C\$0.1 million, which is equivalent to U.S. \$0.1 million, monthly during the initial ten-year term of the License Agreement.
 Additionally, we make variable monthly payments based on the number of cell sites in Canada and the number of Canadian-domiciled commercial aircraft on which we provide our service.